v-a-s-a/ricopili_bioinformatics/README.md

 The output directory currently contains many intermediate files in addition to the file output.
 The final output file can be found at `/path/to/output/directory/merged_results.*`.

+If you are running on the Broad's UGER, the `--cluster-env` option should be set to `broad`.